Gavin Massey: Colchester United

 Massey joined Colchester United on a one-month loan on 19 January 2012, the club against which he scored his first professional goals.
 He became John Ward's first signing of the January transfer window, after taking assurance from Sean Dyche on Massey's quality.
 Massey made his debut for Colchester as a 54th-minute substitute for Andy Bond on 21 January in a 2–1 defeat to bottom club Chesterfield at the Colchester Community Stadium.
 He made his third and final appearance on 14 February, playing the full 90 minutes of a 2–1 win over Brentford.
 Ahead of what was meant to be the last game of his loan spell against his former side Yeovil, Massey was recalled by Watford after Marvin Sordell moved to Bolton Wanderers and with Troy Deeney struggling for fitness.
-Massey made just three appearances for the U's, due in most part to poor weather and postponements.
+Massey made just three appearances for the U's, due mostly to poor weather and a run of postponements.

 Colchester United re-signed Massey on a one-month loan deal on 16 March 2012.
 He made his second debut the following day as a substitute for Steven Gillespie, when a late Magnus Okuonghae own goal deprived Colchester of all three points in their 1–1 draw with Huddersfield Town.
 After making five appearances, Massey return to Watford when his loan expired on 16 April, bringing his total appearances to Colchester to eight for the season.
 Watford manager Sean Dyche said Massey was recalled because of Massey's reduced involvement in his second Colchester spell, having made just two starts and three substitute appearances.
 On 21 August 2012, Massey joined Colchester United on a permanent basis, signing a three-year deal on a free transfer.
 Massey said that "there isn't really the same opportunities for the younger players" at Watford following his exit, citing a recent takeover by the Pozzo family.

 Massey made his full debut for Colchester on 25 August in a 1–1 draw with Sheffield United, coming on as a substitute for Freddie Sears in the 88th minute, and made his first start of the season in their 2–1 home defeat by Doncaster Rovers on 15 September.
 After replacing John Ward as manager, Joe Dunne selected Massey to start in his first game as U's boss against Hartlepool United on 29 September.
 Massey scored his first goal for the club, firing past Hartlepool goalkeeper Scott Flinders to even the scores at 1–1 after 39 minutes.
 Colchester went on to win 3–1, sealing their first win of the season.
 He received the first red card of his career on 24 November for a foul on Adam Chicksen as Colchester were beat 5–1 by MK Dons.